Places of Interest

 Japan National Stadium

-Launched as of April 2022, the stadium tour is a chance for visitors to experience the amazing legacy of the Olympic and Paralympic Games Tokyo 2020.
+The stadium tour is a chance for visitors to experience the amazing legacy of the Olympic and Paralympic Games Tokyo 2020.
 Check details from the Stadium tour Website.

 Official Website